dldnxks12/Reinforcement-Learning-2024/RL/3 : finite markov decision process/README.md

 ---

-        Finite Markov Decision Process (Sequential decision making problem) ➔ actions influence not just immediate rewards, but also sebsequent states.
+        Finite Markov Decision Process (Sequential decision-making problem) ➔ actions influence not just immediate rewards, but also subsequent states.
-        ➔ finite MDP : the sets of states, actions, rewards have a finite number of elements.
+        ➔ finite MDP: the sets of states, actions, and rewards have finite elements.
-        ➔ associative : choose different actions at different situations.
+        ➔ associative: choose different actions in different situations.
-        (non-associative : chooese optimal action in a same situation (bandits))
+        (>> non-associative: choose optimal action in the same situation (bandits))

         Bandits ➔ estimate the value Q(a) of each action (a) MDPs    ➔ estimate the value Q(s, a) of eacth action (a) at the state (s)